Deal elusive as Pelosi, Mnuchin discuss fresh round of U.S. COVID-19 aid | Politics

+"The two discussed further clarifications on amounts and language, but distance on key areas remain.
+Their conversation will continue this afternoon," Drew Hammill, Pelosi's deputy chief of staff, wrote on Twitter.
+He said the phone call lasted about 50 minutes.
+The House of Representatives was expected to vote on Thursday on the Democratic package, after a day's delay to give more time for a deal to come together.

 Ahead of Thursday's discussion, Pelosi said she was optimistic about a deal but added: "We not only have a dollars debate, we have a values debate."
-She had also told colleagues earlier in the day that "I don't see a deal happening right now," a Democratic leadership aide said.
+A bipartisan deal has been long delayed by disagreements over Democratic demands for aid to state and local governments and Republican insistence for a provision protecting businesses and schools from coronavirus-related lawsuits

 White House spokeswoman Kayleigh McEnany dismissed the Democratic proposal as "not a serious offer."
 Pelosi said of the White House proposal on Bloomberg TV: "This isn't half a loaf.
 What they're offering is the heel of the loaf."